sup-erman/sup-erman.github.io/_news/announcement_4.md

 ---

- **Paper acceptance** A Meta-Learning Algorithm for Causal Discovery, by Andreas Sauter, myself, and Vincent François-Lavet is accepted for the Conference on Causal Learning and Reasoning (CleaR 2023).
+ **Paper acceptance** A Meta-Reinforcement Learning Algorithm for Causal Discovery, by Andreas Sauter, myself, and Vincent François-Lavet is accepted for the Conference on Causal Learning and Reasoning (CleaR 2023).